 Yet again moving, and into smaller premises, meant the shack size was seriously reduced.
 In fact it was reduced to two radios, both being the Yaesu FT-857D, often described as a “shack in a box”.

 New location – new purpose built shack

-My current QTH has a nice large garden so I have taken advantage of this and purchased a nice, good quality wooden shed which is being solely used as my operating shack.
+My QTH between 2016 and mid 2019 had a nice large garden so I took advantage of this and purchased a nice, good quality wooden shed which was being solely used as my operating shack.